jaebeom-kim/Metabuli-ICTV-challenge/corrected_submission/README.md

 ## Comparison between the previous and new results
 We compared the classification results obtained using the previous Metabuli database and the new one.
 Out of six different parameter sets tested, we focused on the default parameters for comparison.

 With the new database, classification results of 4,606 sequences (7.7% of total) differed from those obtained with the previous database.
-For the changed results, the average confidence scores of classifications were increased from 0.44 to 0.70, indicating that the new database improved the classification quality.
+For the changed results, the average confidence scores for classified sequences were increased from 0.44 to 0.70, indicating that the new database improved the classification quality.
 Moreover, 1,029 sequences changed from unclassified to classified, while only 145 sequences changed from classified to unclassified.

 For the seven families analyzed above, we compared the number of classifications to each family between the previous and new results.
 Average confidence scores are shown in parentheses.